-Hot Coffee with curator Anna Burckhardt Pérez
+Hot Coffee with curator Anna Burckhardt Pérez,The Neville Bryan Assistant Curator at the Art Institute of Chicago

 Anna Burckhardt Pérez curated Threads to the South, an exhibition currently on view through July 27 at the Institute of Studies of Latin American Art located at 142 Franklin Street,New York.
 This thoughtful exhibition is fully aligned with the mission of the Institute to facilitate a deeper engagement with the Latin American visual and intellectual traditions by bringing us multi-generational and interdisciplinary dialogues of contemporary artists.Threads to the South features works by over twenty artists from ten countries, including videos, photographs, paintings, works on paper, and textiles developed between 1967 and 2023.
 After visiting this stimulating show I was compelled to ask its curator some questions.